-A Schrader valve is the sturdy, spring-loaded valve you’ll find on most car and motorcycle tires; it’s a hollow, threaded stem with a pop-out center pin that lets air in or out and seals automatically under pressure.
-You’ll attach standard air chucks without adapters, check pressure with a gauge, and release air by pressing the pin.
-Keep the cap on to prevent dirt, and tighten or replace the core if it leaks — keep going to learn how it works and how to service it.
+A Schrader valve is the sturdy, spring-loaded valve found on most car and motorcycle tires.
+It has a hollow, threaded stem with a center pin that lets air in or out and seals on its own under pressure.
+You can attach standard air chucks without adapters, check pressure with a gauge, and release air by pressing the pin.
+Keep the cap on to block dirt, and tighten or replace the core if it leaks.
+Below, you’ll learn how it works and how to service it.

 What a Schrader Valve Is and Why It Matters